Practical AMB guidance for putting together your account-based marketing target list to get results, fast

-Here’s a step-by-step guide to using BatchGeo to create an ABM list using proximity to existing customers:
+Here’s a step-by-step guide to using BatchGeo to create an account-based marketing list using proximity to existing customers:

 - Step 1: Export a CSV spreadsheet from your CRM/ERP system that includes existing customers and prospects.
 Tip: Try and match the export formatting to as closely match the ordering and structure found in the BatchGeo template file (this will save you some admin on the next step).

 - Step 2: Get the data in the right structure for BatchGeo (see - wasn’t that easier as a result of spending an extra 2 minutes on the export formatting?).